China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 * LSR WG: Close cooperation on SRv6-based IGP protocol extensions, new SRv6-based attributes and encodings, and operational considerations.

-The chairs will ensure that Working Group Last Call (WGLC) notices are cross-posted to the relevant WGs.
+The chairs will ensure that Working Group Last Call (WGLC) and Adoption notices are cross-posted to the relevant WGs.